In this article, you will learn the different parts of car wheel assembly and their functions. All explained with Pictures.

 Typically, wheels have two valve stems for two reasons.
-The first is to pump in the air with a valve stem and the second is to refill nitrogen air.
-To put it simply, one valve stem is used to pump nitrogen while the other stem is purifying regular air.
+The first is to pump in the air with a valve stem, and the second is to refill nitrogen air.
+Simply put, one valve stem pumps nitrogen while another purifies regular air.

 The spokes play an important role in connecting the wheel’s rim to the plate at the center of the wheel.
-This is where the bolt holes and lugs that connect the wheel to the vehicle are stored.
+The lugs and bolt holes that secure the wheel to the car are kept here.
 The spokes also shield the outer edge and prevent damage from minor impacts.

 These spokes are available in thousands of designs.
 There are 5 spokes in the classic style, but there are also some that have intricate designs or as few as 3 spokes.
 The stability and strength of spokes vary depending on the material and design.

 Read Also: Types of Car Jacks & Their Uses [PDF]

 Good quality car wheel center caps ensure that the wheel rims and tires of the vehicle are protected from dirt and sunlight.
 These car wheel caps are a great investment, particularly for drivers who leave their cars parked in public areas.